The Least Damaging Hair Extensions for Thin Hair

 If installed professionally, they are safe to use.
 However fusion hair extensions might damage your hair should they be installed incorrectly.
 This is because fusion hair extensions, also called pre-bonded extensions, are installed by melting some glue to your hair by the use of a hot tool.

 Basically, hair extensions should not damage your hair.
-This includes the fusion hair extensions.
+This includes the fusion hair extensions for thin hair.
 But if installed wrongly, hair extensions will definitely damage your hair.

 So, what’s the way forward?